Foxy/foxy-shipping-endpoint-php/README.md

 ##### Notes:
  * Any rates that are still hidden at the end of the custom logic block will be removed and not passed back to the checkout in the response.
+ * If you hide all rates without adding or showing at least one before outputting the rates, it will result in a generic error

 #### `show()`